vagrant-landrush/landrush/README.md

 ### Visibility on the Host

 Visibility on the host means that the hostname of the VMs can be resolved on the host's DNS system.
-Landrush will attempt an automatic configuration of the host, but depending on the OS manual configuration might be required as well.
+Landrush will attempt an automatic configuration of the host, but depending on the OS, manual configuration might be required as well.

 To disable this functionality: